Emotions run high for Virginia as the Cavaliers honor slain teammates ahead of first home game

 The end zone will remain painted to honor the three throughout the season.
 The Cavaliers wore helmet decals and those wearing jersey Nos.
 1, 15 and 41 — the numbers of the three killed — had legacy patches on them.
 The visiting Dukes also wore helmet decals.

-As second-year Virginia coach Tony Elliott has said numerous times since the killings, there is no playbook, no formula for how a program recovers or for how individual players do.
+As Elliott, in his second year, has said numerous times since the killings, there is no playbook, no formula for how a program recovers, or for how individual players do.

 In a statement she read at a news conference without taking questions, athletic director Carla Williams said, “We promised the family members that we would never forget their loved ones, and we will keep that promise.”